Étagnières: Railway

+Road

+Étagnières is situated on the main road (route 5) that links Lausanne with Échallens, Yverdon, Neuchâtel and points north.

 Religion

 From the 2000 census, 399 or 49.9% were Roman Catholic, while 267 or 33.4% belonged to the Swiss Reformed Church.
 Of the rest of the population, there were 3 members of an Orthodox church (or about 0.38% of the population), and there were 14 individuals (or about 1.75% of the population) who belonged to another Christian church.
 There were 10 (or about 1.25% of the population) who were Islamic.
 There were 1 individual who belonged to another church.
 85 (or about 10.63% of the population) belonged to no church, are agnostic or atheist, and 26 individuals (or about 3.25% of the population) did not answer the question.

 Education

 In Étagnières about 331 or (41.4%) of the population have completed non-mandatory upper secondary education, and 81 or (10.1%) have completed additional higher education (either university or a Fachhochschule).
 Of the 81 who completed tertiary schooling, 59.3% were Swiss men, 21.0% were Swiss women, 12.3% were non-Swiss men and 7.4% were non-Swiss women.

 In the 2009/2010 school year there were a total of 125 students in the Étagnières school district.
 In the Vaud cantonal school system, two years of non-obligatory pre-school are provided by the political districts.
 During the school year, the political district provided pre-school care for a total of 296 children of which 96 children (32.4%) received subsidized pre-school care.
 The canton's primary school program requires students to attend for four years.
 There were 64 students in the municipal primary school program.
 The obligatory lower secondary school program lasts for six years and there were 60 students in those schools.
 There were also 1 students who were home schooled or attended another non-traditional school.

 As of 2000, there were 60 students in Étagnières who came from another municipality, while 100 residents attended schools outside the municipality.